banklab/banklab.github.io/readme.md

 ![screen shot showing the import settings](/assets/img/misc/banklab.github.io_import.png)

+When the import is finished you should find the new repo at [https://github.com/banklab/banklab.github.io](https://github.com/banklab/banklab.github.io) and the web-site at [https://banklab.github.io](https://banklab.github.io)

+---

-Migrate domain from Wordpress (to Another Registrar) or have it point at new homepage
+## Migrate domain from Wordpress (to Another Registrar) or have it point at new homepage

 * [https://wordpress.com/support/move-domain/transfer-domain-registration/](https://wordpress.com/support/move-domain/transfer-domain-registration/)
 * [https://www.namecheap.com/domains/transfer/](https://www.namecheap.com/domains/transfer/) (.org $14.98 / year)